Berkeley-MDes/tdf-fa24-JiaqiWang-7/README.md

 5. Software Integration
 The ecosystem relies heavily on software and apps designed to improve productivity, health, entertainment, and communication.
 <img width="720" alt="Ecosystem Diagram" src="assets\Files\Diagram\Slide 4_3 - 1.jpg">

+**Reflection**

+Creating the diagram of personal devices made me realize the importance of sensing technologies and how sensors are becoming more embeded in our daily environments to support new interactions.
+For example, I looked into the Mites sensor.

+It collects data in the environment such as light, motion, temperature...to infer activities happening in the room.
+There are many potential services that comes with this technology, but also concerns regarding data awareness & transparency.

 # Week 3 #